 3. I take a good care of my physical health

-Now, this one might not be for everyone, especially if they tend to get obsessive over healthy lifestyle.
-I can be, so it took me a while to adopt a simpler approach called "do your best".
-Honestly, I believe, there are not so many basic health rules that we should follow, and the rest is not in our control.
+Now, this one might not be for everyone, especially if you tend to get obsessive over healthy lifestyle.
+I can be, so it took me a while to adopt a simpler approach "do your best".
+Honestly, I believe, there are not so many "health rules" that we should follow, and the rest is not in our control.
 On my Instagram account I talk a lot about healthy eating, but also that I am not overly strict with myself.
 Yes, there is a lot of scientific information that we find online, that tells us that this or that is good or bad for us.
 But research is a process, new information pops up every day, it doesn't mean that we should take every bit of it seriously in order to "optimize" our health.
 We can try to do our best based on the research that has been checked and proven to be true, and many times simply follow our intuition.

 4. I do things that make me anxious